Armory Agent for Kubernetes

 - Use YAML, a HELM chart, or a Kustomize template to inject the Agent into newly provisioned Kubernetes clusters, and immediately make those clusters software deployment targets.

-- Use the Agent with little operational overhead or changes in the way you currently manage Spinnaker.
+- Use the Agent with little operational overhead or changes in the way you currently manage Armory Enterprise.

-Check out the Quick Start guide to deploy the Agent on your Kubernetes infrastructure.
+Check out the installation guide for how to deploy the Agent components in Armory Enterprise and in your Kubernetes infrastructure.